GlizzyChief/SillyTavern-1.8.4-fix/README.md

 - Cleaned up & simplified some of server-side logic for client initialization
 - VelloAI bugfixes
 - Added Google Auth for VelloAI (under testing) and some more bugfixes
+- Completely revamped FlowGPT code as it moved to a new domain
+- Added temperature and model selection to FlowGPT

 ## Contact
 Please drop me a message on [Matrix](https://matrix.to/#/@glizzychief:techsaviours.org) or Discord (glizzychief#1048) if you have any questions or just want to say hi.